Río Gallegos, Santa Cruz: Sport

-Images

 Climate

-Rio Gallegos has a cold semi-arid climate (BSk, under the Köppen climate classification).
+Rio Gallegos has a cold steppe climate (BSk, under the Köppen climate classification).
 The climate is dry, windy and cold, with occasional snow during the winter.
 It is one of the windiest cities on earth, with winds above 50 km/h being commonplace, and over 100 km/h not exceptional.
-Winter temperatures average 5 C during the day and -2 C at night, but have dropped as low as -20 C. Summers are extremely windy and cloudy, with days reaching a cool 19 C and nights dropping to a relatively cold 7 C. Cold weather can occur at any time, and despite the very low precipitation, light drizzle and cloudy days are quite common, resulting in only 1441 hours of bright sunshine or 32.2% of possible sunshine.
+Winter temperatures average 5 C during the day and -2 C at night, but have dropped as low as -20 C. Summers are extremely windy and cloudy, with days reaching a cool 19 C and nights dropping to a relatively cold 7 C. Cold weather can occur at any time, and despite the very low precipitation, light drizzle and cloudy days are quite common.
 The highest temperature recorded was 35.8 °C on February 5, 2019 while the record low is -20.2 °C on July 12, 1982.